 Knowledge sources for Rovo agent scenarios

-Knowledge, in the context of agents, is effectively all the source information the agent can use to answer user prompts.
+Knowledge is effectively all the source information the agent can use to answer user prompts.
 Knowledge can include links to Confluence and Jira spaces, individual pages, Google Drive workspaces, and other relevant resources.

 If you configure an agent with custom knowledge, you narrow the scope of knowledge by specifying which resources it should look at.
 Although this may sound limiting, it can make responses more accurate and helpful by focusing the agent on information most relevant to skills it was built to perform.